Adam M. McCready

 Affiliate Faculty, UConn Center for mHealth and Social Media

-Expertise: College student experience; Gendered climates in higher education; College men and masculinities; Effects of racism on social media on college students of Color
+Expertise: College student experience; Gendered climates in higher education; College men and masculinities; Social media; Digital literacy

 Academic Degrees: